bloo-source/duush/README.md

 ## Contribution Guidelines

-To contribute to Doosh, please review our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions on how to submit your contributions, including documentation and threat hunting queries.
+To contribute to Bloofocus, please review our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions on how to submit your contributions, including documentation and threat hunting queries.

 ## Hall of Fame